-Big game used to occupy this area, but now the hills are home to such mammals as rock dassies, baboons, brown hyena and leopard.
-Over 350 species of birds have been recorded in the area, including the endangered Cape Vulture, the Black Eagle, the Black Stork and the beautiful Meyer’s Parrot, as well as over a hundred butterfly species.
+Big game animals formerly occupied this area, but now the hills are home to rock dassies, baboons, brown hyena and leopard.
+Over 350 species of birds have been recorded in the area, including the endangered Cape Vulture, the Black Eagle, the Black Stork and the beautiful Meyer's Parrot, and over a hundred butterfly species.

-One of the biggest draws is the lush, wet vegetation and a series of waterfalls – uncharacteristic of Botswana’s generally dry, waterless terrain.
+One of the biggest draws is the lush, wet vegetation and a series of waterfalls – uncharacteristic of Botswana's generally dry climate.

 Tswapong is an ideal weekend getaway for residents of and visitors to Gaborone or Francistown.
-It doesn’t require a four-wheel drive vehicle, and camping is allowed near the site, though at present visitors must come fully self-contained.
-Plans are underway to develop camping and ablution blocks, trail signage and wooden elevated pathways.
+Access doesn't require a four-wheel-drive vehicle, and camping is allowed near the site.
+However, visitors should arrive prepared as the site is currently not serviced.
+Plans are underway to develop camping and ablution blocks, trail signage and elevated wooden pathways.